apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_configure.md

 ```
   # update component params
-  kbcli cluster configure <cluster-name> --component-name=<component-name> --set max_connections=1000,general_log=OFF
+  kbcli cluster configure <cluster-name> --component-name=<component-name> --template-name=<template-name> --configure-file=<configure-file> --set max_connections=1000,general_log=OFF

+  # update apecloud-mysql max_connections, cluster name is mycluster
+  kbcli cluster configure mycluster --component-name=mysql --template-name=mysql-3node-tpl --configure-file=my.cnf --set max_connections=2000
 ```

 ### Options

 ```
-      --component-names strings       Component names to this operations
+      --component-name strings       Specify the name of Component to be updated.
+If the cluster has only one component, unset the parameter.
-      --config-file string           Specifies the name of the configuration file to be updated
+      --configure-file string        Specify the name of the configuration file to be updated (e.g. for mysql: --configure-file=my.cnf).
+What templates or configure files are available for this cluster can refer to kbcli sub command: 'kbcli cluster describe-configure'.
-      --configure-url string         Specify the configuration file path url (required)
   -h, --help                         help for configure
-      --name string                  OpsRequest name. if not specified, it will be randomly generated
+      --ops-request string           OpsRequest name. if not specified, it will be randomly generated
-      --set strings                  Specify updated parameter list (options)
+      --set strings                  Specify updated parameter list.
+For details about the parameters, refer to kbcli sub command: 'kbcli cluster describe-configure'.
-      --template-name string         Specifies the name of the configuration template to be updated
+      --template-name string         Specify the name of the configuration template to be updated (e.g. for apecloud-mysql: --template-name=mysql-3node-tpl).
+What templates or configure files are available for this cluster can refer to kbcli sub command: 'kbcli cluster describe-configure'.
       --ttlSecondsAfterSucceed int   Time to live after the OpsRequest succeed
 ```